 Demonstrate a specific need for the requested extension; and

 Contain a detailed proposed amendment to the previously entered scheduling order.
-For motions to extend the deadline for completion of all discovery, the remaining discovery must be specifically described and scheduled, e.g., the motion must provide the names of each remaining deponent and the date, time, and place of each remaining deposition.
+For motions to extend the deadline for completion of all discovery, the remaining discovery must be specifically described and scheduled, e.g., the motion must provide the names of each remaining deponent and the date, time, and place of each remaining deposition; and

+State the position of opposing counsel as to the requested extension.

 Standard for Granting an Extension of a Scheduling Deadline.
 The Court may grant a Rule 16.3(a) motion only upon a showing of good cause.
 Further, the Court may extend the deadline for completion of all discovery only if: